Skip to main content

 Occasionally, as with a few of our top picks, vitamins and minerals aren’t the only ingredients included in a multivitamin.
 Most healthy adults shouldn’t experience serious issues with these additional — often botanical — ingredients if the supplement is taken as directed.
 However, some populations may be at risk from consuming certain ingredients, including (but not limited to):

-• Dong quai (Tropical Oasis): Pregnant individuals or those with hormone-related cancers should avoid Dong quai, as it may act like estrogen in the body.
-This botanical can also interact with blood thinners, birth control, and other hormone medications.
+• Dong quai (Tropical Oasis): Pregnant individuals or those with hormone-related cancers should avoid dong quai, as it may act like estrogen in the body.
+This botanical can also interact with blood thinners, birth control, ACE inhibitors, and other medications.

-These potential risks are a good example of why it’s always important to consult your doctor before starting any new supplements.
+These potential risks are a good example of why it’s always important to consult your doctor before starting a new supplement.

 Ritual Essential for Women and Essential Prenatal